blowmage/minitestbook/ch2-tdd-cycle.md

     5 runs, 5 assertions, 3 failures, 0 errors, 0 skips
 {terminal}

+[ From Jason:
+Should there be discussion about test failure messages?
+These messages are currently misleading, leading the developer to think that no message was returned, when in fact it's failing because "Hello Aaron!" != "Hello World!"
+]

 Okay, what does the Worst Programmer in the World do now?
 Probably write some more terrible code.

     class HelloWorld